Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Resurrection Peavey.md

 Select 1 Ability From

-A Cat Of Extreme Or Lower
+A Cat Of Resurrection Or Lower

-Rarity To Use In This Ones Place
+Rarity To Use In This Ones Place.

 Ability=Ultimate Shield:

-Peavy May Take -50
+Peavy May Take 70%

 Damage For 1 Turn,

 2 Turn Cooldown

+Resurrection Ability=Wise Initiative:

+Cats Can't Attack Peavey Until

+He Attacks Them First.

 Attack=Claws: